davegutz/myStateOfCharge/SOC_Photon/README.md

 1. Current Sensor
   a.
 Gain - component calibration at install
   b.
 Bias - component calibration at install
   c.
-Drift - Tweak test
+Drift - Tweak test (not implemented)
   d.
 Amplifier vs non-amplifier.
 Observations of tweak function show over long averaging time the non-amplified sensor provides equivalent results.
-Could probably get by with two non-amplified sensors.
+Could probably get by with two non-amplified sensors.  (tweak not implemented.
+Not worth the complexity.)
 2. Voltage Sensor
 3. Temperature Sensor
 4. Hysteresis Model
-5. Coulombic Efficiency and Tweaking and Drift
+5. Coulombic Efficiency and Drift
 6. Coulomb Counter
   a.
 Temperature derivative on counting is a new concept.
 I believe I am pioneering this idea of technology.
 That the temperature effects are large enough to fundamentally increase the order of Coulomb Counting.
   b.
 My notion seems to be backed up by high sensitiviy